KlimLe/ML4B-Stock-Prediction/README.md

 ## 1. Motivation

+Our primary goal is to generate a model to predict the future stock prices of multiple companies using a combination of historical stock prices, technical indicators, fundamental data, and sentiment and embeddings from financial news articles.
+This multi-faceted approach aims to capture various factors that influence stock prices, providing a more comprehensive and accurate prediction.

 ## 2. Related Work
-What have others done in your area of work/ to answer similar questions?
+**What have others done in your area of work/ to answer similar questions?**
-Discussing existing work in the context of your work
+**Discussing existing work in the context of your work**

 ## 3. Methodology